quangtv8821/hus-express-demo/Readme.md

 ## Relation
 -- 1 student has 1 account
+-- 1 teacher has 1 account
+-- 1 subject has many students
--- 1 subject has many students and 1 one student in many classes -- 1 subject has many lessons
+-- 1 subject has 1 teacher
+-- 1 subject has many lessons